mattermost/mattermost-developer-kit/README.md

 ## Usage

-1. Generate a template for a web and desktop app plugin in the current directory:
+1. Generate a template for a web/desktop app plugin in the current directory:
 ```
-mdk init webapp
+mdk init plugin
 ```

 2. Switch into the plugin directory and code your plugin: